A story about a novice SRE's experience attending a HashiCorp Meetup

 HashiCorp Tools at dwango

-and Vagrant boxes
+and Vagrant boxes.

-・Rewrites application configuration files when the MySQL server goes down
+. - Rewrites application configuration files when the MySQL server goes down.

-・Used as KVS and health check
+- Used as a KVS and health check.

-・Used as a dynamic inventory for Ansible playbooks
+- Used as a dynamic inventory for Ansible playbooks

-・Used for configuration management of Terraform
+Used for configuration management of AWS environments using

 CI with Terraform (Tools Used)